We redesigned access control to bring physical security up to the IT standard.

 Because of our commitment to security and durability, we are compliant with some of the strictest electronic hardware standards.
 Out of the box, we are GDPR compliant and Privacy Shield certified, Kisi is also configured to comply with HIPAA.

-Kisi data is hosted on Amazon's servers (AWS), which features the best data security and reliability in the world.
+Kisi data is hosted on Google Cloud Platform's servers (GCP), which features the best data security and reliability in the world.

-Amazon has an exceptional security protocol for their web services.
-Read more about security, one of Amazon’s five pillars of its well-architected framework.
+Google has an exceptional security protocol for their web services.
+Read more about security, one of Google's four pillars of its secure storage of data with end-user privacy safeguards.

 At-Rest and In-Transit Encryption